Perkins Funding for Adult CTE

 CTEDS 1A Form ( 63KB)

-All agencies are to report on adult students who were enrolled in CTE programs during the 2014-15 program year.
+All agencies are to report on adult students who were enrolled in CTE programs during each program year (July 1, to June 30).

 Page 1 of the CTEDS-1A form contains a certification statement.
 In signing this statement, the Chief School Officer (CSO) confirms the accuracy of the counts reported on CTEDS-1A.
 Valid enrollment counts are needed to ensure the appropriate use of funds and to compile valid reports of students served.
 The CSO should review the counts recorded on CTEDS-1A and, if necessary, initiate appropriate data-verification procedures to validate this data.
 After the accuracy of the data has been confirmed, the CSO should sign the certification statement and forward the completed CTEDS-1A to: